The National Institutes of Health (NIH) estimate that about two-thirds of people over the age of 65 in the U.S. have high blood pressure.

 Blood pressure is measured using a device called a sphygmomanometer.

-With a digital sphygmomanometer everything is done with electrical sensors.
+With a digital sphygmomanometer all measurements are carried out with electrical sensors.

 With advances in new wearable technology, people can now keep track of their blood pressure at home.
 You can read our review of the best home blood pressure monitors currently available to buy.

 One blood pressure reading is not enough to diagnose hypertension in a patient.
 People's blood pressure can vary during the day, a visit to the doctor may spike the reading because the patient is anxious or stressed, having just eaten may also temporarily affect blood pressure readings.

 As the definition of hypertension is defined as "repeatedly elevated blood pressure" the primary care physician will have to take several readings over a set period.
 This may require three separate measurements one week apart - often the monitoring goes on for much longer before a diagnosis is confirmed.